MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 598 - Epilogue 2 - Sky Peak - Failing Sky Peak 3rd Station Pass.md

   *   * `Shaymin`: "Let's hurry to the 8th Station Clearing!"

-  * *If the Team has reached the summit of Sky Peak:*
+  * *If the team has reached the summit of Sky Peak:*

   *   * `Shaymin Worried`